zooper/techblog/content/posts/google-wifi.md

 https://www.googlenestcommunity.com/t5/Nest-Wifi/14150-376-32-firmware-connection-drop-outs/m-p/342970

 I decided to have a chat with their support today but that was more or less meaningless.
-The gist was that they belive that because I am double nat:ing the Hub I am having issues.
+The gist was that they believe that because I am double nat:ing the Hub I am having issues.
 Not sure though how the double nat affects the internal mesh...